kevinbowen777/xfce-repocapp/README.md

 repocapp - repository (C)lone (A)utogen (P)ull (P)urge
               (This also includes clean & installation scripts)

 A collection of scripts to maintain local Xfce repositories.

 The purpose of the scripts contained in the xfce-repocapp repository is to facilitate managing your local Xfce repositories in bulk.
 Cloning, running automake, installing, purging and updating tasks are performed in groups, organized by categories, according to the official Xfce repository structure (https://gitlab.xfce.org).

+xfce-repocapp.sh provides a rudimentary menu-driven option to run the scripts.
+    This is entirely optional.
+All of the scripts can be independently.

 ----
 ### Clone scripts